-There are many reasons why kids should not drink soda but, despite this fact, a large number of kids, perhaps alarmingly so, routinely indulge in this sticky, sweet substance.
+For years, experts have given many reasons why kids should not drink soda but, despite this fact, many kids, perhaps alarmingly so, routinely indulge in this sticky, sweet substance.
 And this is not surprising.
 Everywhere we turn in society, kids are exposed to soda in grocery stores, restaurants and vending machines.
 You'd be hard-pressed to find kids who do not at least know what soda is, even if their parents don't let them have it and/or they've never tried it.

 5 Top Reasons Why Kids Should Not Drink Soda